MehdiHellall/community-forecasting-yelp/README.md

 ```

 The notebooks remain the readable research narrative.
 The package now owns reusable helpers and CI-safe checks.

-## Interview Talking Points

-- I used chronological validation because random splits would leak future demand patterns.
-- I found and fixed leakage risks in social-network, snapshot metadata, cohort selection, and TF-IDF vocabulary construction.
-- I treated baselines as first-class models and reported where ML did not win.
-- I separated heavyweight data reproduction from lightweight CI by using synthetic fixtures and committed summary artifacts.
-- I built a small CLI so the project can be inspected like software, not only like notebooks.

 See [docs/model_card.md](docs/model_card.md), [docs/data_card.md](docs/data_card.md), and [docs/reproducibility.md](docs/reproducibility.md) for more detail.